-Health Studies 200 emphasizes the major aspects of health and health-related areas that are of concern to Canadians.
-The course explores the nature and causes of health problems, and discusses how diseases can be treated and prevented.
-Specific topics include nutrition, weight, sexuality, pregnancy, and the effects of tobacco and alcohol use.
-Much of the information provided will be of practical value, for example, tips for improving health, and the importance of exercise.
+Health Studies 200: Introduction to Human Health (I) emphasizes the major aspects of health and health-related areas that are of concern to Canadians.
+The course explores the nature and causes of health problems and discusses the treatment and prevention of diseases.
+Specific topics include nutrition, weight, sexuality, physical activity, pregnancy, substance use, communicable and non-communicable diseases, and aging.
+Much of the information provided will be of practical value, such as tips for improving your physical and mental health.

 Outline